FETISH RIGHTS ARE HUMAN RIGHTS:

-WHO TAKES BDSM AND FETISHISM OFF THE SICK LIST
+WHO TAKES 150 MILLION BDSM AND FETISH PEOPLE OFF THE SICK LIST GLOBALLY

 Mike W on the #gear365 FB group writes June 22, 2018: